Penny McLean: Early life and career

 Gertrude Wirschinger was born in Klagenfurt.

 In the early 1970s, under the name Barbra Münzer, she was part of the duo Barbra & Helmut.
 They released "Hideaway" bw "Stop" on the Telefunken label in 1972.
 Late she was a member of the trio Tony & Liza & Penny.
 In 1973, they released a single on the Ariola label, "Öffne Die Tür" ("Open The Door") bw "Der Fremde" ("The Stranger").

 By the mid-70s, she was a member of Silver Convention, a group that also included Linda G. Thompson and Ramona Wulf.
 They had hits with "Save me" and "Fly, Robin, Fly".

 Around mid 1977, McLean left Silver Convention.
 She was replaced by Zenda Jacks.

 In October 1976, her single "Devil Eyes" was released on the Ariola label.
 Around July 1978, her album The Best of Penny McLean was released on Jupiter Records.
 In 1979, she released the single, "Tut-Ench-Amun" which was written by Bernd Meinunger, Horst Hornung and Christian Dornaus.
 Backed with "Child of Egypt", it was released on Jupiter 100 698.
 By late 1980, she was on the Teldec label roster.

 Hits

 Her hit "Lady Bump" sold in the millions.
 She also had hits with "1-2-3-4-Fire", "Dance, Bunny, Honey Dance" and more.

 "Lady Bump"

 By November 1975, the track bw "The Lady Bumps On" was rated # 14 in the New York discos.
 In January 1976, it was #8 on the Cash box pop singles charts.
-In July 1976, "Lady Bump" #7 in Australia's 2S Music Survey.
+In July 1976, "Lady Bump" #7 in Australia's 2SMUSIC Survey.
 The single itself sold 3 million copies.

 Writings

 As a popular author, she has written on spiritual and numerology matters.
 Some of the books she has written are Lass los, was dich festhält.
 Von der Kunst, du selbst zu sein, Numerologie und Schicksal.
 Ihr Leben ist berechenbar and Schattenspringer - Ein Jacobsweg der Seele.